 Kurt Warner’s story from working at a supermarket to becoming a Super Bowl-winning quarterback also includes an inspirational love story.
-Warner has been married to his wife Brenda for 20 years.
-She has two children from her previous marriage and five children with Warner.

 In 1997, the St. Louis Rams signed Warner, but it wasn’t until 1999 that he got to play consistently.
 He led the franchise’s “Greatest Show on Turf,” winning Super Bowl XXXIV.
 Warner’s Rams were back in the Super Bowl in 2002, but famously lost to the New England Patriots, who kicked off their own dynasty.
 Warner also experienced a career renaissance during his tenure with the Arizona Cardinals, leading them to Super Bowl XLIII in 2009.